-- 1. General Process of building a formula using Riemann Sums

-- 2. Areas between curves (from Chapter 5)
+- 1. Areas between curves (from Chapter 5)

-- 3. Volumes of solids
+- 2. Volumes of solids

 - (a) Slicing

 - (b) Rotation about an axis

-- 4. Arc length of curves in the plane
+- 3. Arc length of curves in the plane

+- 4. Areas of Surfaces of Revolution

 - 5. Separable Differential Equations and Exponential Change

 Methods of Integration